 What are the prerequisites for fieldwork?

-Students must have completed at least 18 credits toward their degrees, including biostatistics, epidemiology, and two courses in their area of concentration, prior to completing their fieldwork.
+Students must have completed at least 18 credits toward their degrees, including: epidemiology (EPID 610 or 611) or PUBH 613 (Designs, Concepts, and Methods in Public Health Research), and biostatistics (BIOS 610 or 611) or PUBH 614 (Quantitative and Qualitative Data Analysis Methods in Public Health Research), and two courses in their area of concentration, prior to completing their fieldwork.

 What types of projects are appropriate for fieldwork?